mukundraj/bcd-viewer-docs/docs/viewer/genexp.md

 ### Puck Selection Carousel (A)

-The Puck Selection Carousel allows the user to select a puck (cross-section location) from 101 availble pucks.
-The user can use the bubbles to jump directly to a region of interest along the saggital axis.
+The Puck Selection Carousel allows the user to select a puck (cross-section location) from 101 available pucks.
+The user can use the bubbles to jump directly to a region of interest along the sagittal axis.

 ### Primary Gene Selection (B)